Audience

 3) Test in writing

-- Compare output to expected behavior.
+- Compare output to expected behaviour.

 - Iterate until response quality is stable.